Temecula Home Loans

 Can a veteran use a VA loan to buy a Temecula horse property?

 Yes, with two caveats.
 The property must be your primary residence (you intend to live in the main home), and the equestrian use must be personal, not commercial.
-The VA does not impose an acreage cap, but the property's primary purpose must be residential.
-Some VA lenders (including Veterans United) decline working-farm loans regardless.
+The VA does not impose an acreage cap, but the property's primary purpose must read residential.
+Some VA lenders (Veterans United among them) decline working-farm loans regardless.
 Always confirm the specific lender's overlays before you write.

 Are USDA Rural Development loans an option in Riverside County?